johnzeng/vimhome/README.md

 ....

-You should learn to use leaderf , nerdtree and grep at first, with them you can work in most of situation
+You should learn to use ctrl-p, nerdtree and grep at first, with them you can work in most of situation

 # Optional for completion